Bujo key ideas for rapid logging

-Finally I have appointments, those are mostly related to my personal life.
+Finally, I have appointments, that are mostly related to my personal life.

-I use a circle to differentiate them from the other tasks and notes.
+I use a circle to differentiate them from other tasks and notes.

 If I need to prioritize something I use the exclamation mark!
 I find that these simple symbols help me log my lists so easily and keep on track of everything seamlessly.

 Now I’ve shown you how I create my personal key bullet journal, now it is your turn!
 Don’t worry as it is super simple.
 Just follow these basic steps: